Why use Social Media?

 Build relationships & new contacts with potential customers, other suppliers within the industry and your competitors.

-Tweeting & posting on Facebook need not be a time consuming task (unless of course you get addicted to reading tweets and posts!).
-The two can be set-up to work together, so your Facebook Page also tweets and the tweets you post can update your Facebook page.
+Posting on social media platforms need not be a time-consuming task (unless of course you get addicted to reading tweets and posts!).
+The two can be set up to work together, so your Instagram and Facebook Page also Tweets you post can update your Facebook page.

 Have you got a personal profile on Facebook?
 If you have, you are more than likely to be ‘friends’ with other people and are members of groups belonging to other groups or businesses.